ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 <img src="/images/tutorial/configjsonerror.jpg" alt="First unit test fails because of missing config.json" />

-You expected that, right?
+You were expecting that, right?
 You should not be surprised after the first fail at all... :(

-You still here?
+Still here?
 Good!
 Now repeat after me and then everything will be explained to you (it's a promise)!

 Go to the **"MusicStore"** project root, copy the **"config.json"** file and paste it at the root of the test project.